You’ve been thinking about sewing your own clothes.

 - Between two sizes? – Select a smaller size for a closer fit or if you’re small-boned.
 Select a larger size for a looser fit, or if you’re large-boned.

-There are many independent companies and designers who sell clothing patterns online.
+There are many independent companies and designers who sell PDF clothing patterns online.

-I believe the same considerations explained in this guide could be used when selecting patterns from small companies.
+I believe the same considerations explained about paper patterns could be used when selecting PDF patterns from online companies.

 You may need to contact the independent pattern companies and designers directly or read reviews if it isn’t clear what sewing level is required to construct the garment.